 - The file must begin with html and end with /html.
 These symbols cannot occur anywhere else in the file. - Immediately after html there must be a header, which begins with head and ends with /head.
 These two tags cannot occur elsewhere. - The header must either contain no tags at all, or must contain a single title.
 A title begins with title, ends with /title, and contains no other tags.
 These two tags cannot occur elsewhere. - Immediately after the header there must be a body, which begins with body and ends with /body.
 These two tags cannot occur elsewhere. - The body may contain any number (0 or more) of unordered lists.
 An unordered list begins with ul and ends with /ul. - An unordered list may contain any number of list items.
 A list item begins with li and ends with /li. - Within any list item there can occur any number of a tags.
 Within the body, but outside any unordered lists, there can occur any number of a tags.
-Whenever an a tag occurs, the next tag must be a /a tag.
+Whenever an a tag occurs, it must be immediately followed by a /a tag.
+A /a tag can occur only immediately after an a tag.

-C. Draw a DFA that accepts valid HTML and rejects invalid HTML, as just defined.
+D. Draw a DFA that accepts valid HTML and rejects invalid HTML, as just defined.
 To keep your drawing clear, please adopt the following convention.
 If a state q has no outgoing transition arrow for a symbol a, then it is understood that the machine rejects its input when it is in state q and sees symbol a.